Vassar-Robot-Competition-2018/teamC/notebook/week-7.md

 # Week 7

 ## Goals
 The primary goal for this week was to progress toward completing Milestone 7.
 That is, we needed to find and signal that we found a block in the playing field that matches our starting quadrant.
 To do this, we had to modify our existing code to include further block-sensing capabilities.
-Our secondary goal was to add the ability to move blocks in order to complete Milestone 4 and progress further in the competition.
+Our secondary goal was to add the ability to move blocks in order to progress further in the competition.

 ## Milestone 7
 The existing code was updated to allow for state-based behavior.
 A new target_color variable was added to change the behavior of the robot based on which quadrant the bot started in.
 Our detect_quadrant() function (previously sense_border) was modified to change the target_color to the color of the first line it drives over.
 The sense_blocks function was also overhauled, using the target_color value and PixyCam information to guide the movement of the robot, as shown in the code below: